egxn/boo/README.md

 2. Consume the API (using the same the client_id).
 3. The tasks queued using the REST API and the outcome will be sent using the websocket.

+# Example clients list

+### Web addon for chapGPT

+Adds a button to the right of the `<p>` tags with the p selected to generate audio from the selected text and a button on the bottom input to transcribe audio to text.

+### Web addon Parrot

+Adds a parrot button at the right of to the `<p>` tags  with the p selected to generate audio from the selected text.

+### Template

+A template to use as a starting point for your own client.